Wide hero image introducing Chapter 7 bankruptcy in Arizona, branded for Arizona Bankruptcy Lawyers at Yontz Law, PLLC.

 What Happens to Your Property in an Arizona Chapter 7 Case

 A chapter 7 case is administered by a trustee, who reviews the paperwork, looks for non-exempt value, and can administer non-exempt assets if it makes financial sense for creditors.
-Most consumer chapter 7 cases are “no-asset” cases, meaning the filer keeps their exempt property and there’s nothing to liquidate.
+Most consumer chapter 7 cases are “no-asset” cases, meaning the filer keeps their protected property and there’s nothing to liquidate.

 Do You Qualify?
 The Chapter 7 Means Test in Arizona

-• You’re under Arizona’s median income threshold for your household size (based on your average gross income over the last six full calendar months).
+• You’re under Arizona’s median income threshold for your household size, based on your average gross income over the last six full calendar months.

 Arizona Chapter 7 Income Limits